 As noted earlier, net position may serve over time as a useful indicator of an entity's financial position.
 In the case of the District, assets exceeded liabilities at the close of the most recent fiscal year.
+A portion of the District's net position reflects its investment in capital assets (e.g. land, land improvements and infrastructure).
+These assets are used to provide services to residents; consequently, these assets are not available for future spending.
 The balance of unrestricted net position may be used to meet the District's obligations.